 Senior Imagineers were apparently horrified by the idea that Disney Parks would bring an R-rated film to life.
 Just as Jaws had done years before, Alien had traumatized a generation with its gory effects and carnivorous creature.
 Imagine it: the spider-like Facehugger aliens that implant exterrestrial embryos down the throat of unwilling human hosts; juvenile Xenomorphs bursting out of their host's chest cavity; nudity and sexual undertones; cursing.
 Alien was just too intense, they argued.

 Not to mention, Ridley Scott's Alien had purposefully represented a future entirely opposed to Walt's.
 While Disney's dedication for Tomorrowland has cast it as a "world of wondrous ideas, signifying Man's achievements... and the hope for a peaceful, unified world," Alien did just the opposite: set in a dirty, steaming, industrial space craft with a killer alien species aboard, it was entirely antithetical to Walt's vision, and horrifying to boot.

-And if you imagine, those senior designers also balked at the idea of arming guests – especially young ones – with guns and telling them to shoot them during the ride.
+And if you can imagine, those senior designers also balked at the idea of arming guests – especially young ones – with guns and telling them to shoot them during the ride.
 (This fear, we now see, they managed to get over.)

-Those senior Imagineers endured a few heart-to-hearts with Eisner, eventually convincing him that the Alien shooting dark ride was simply not right for Disney Parks.
+The legacy designers had a few heart-to-hearts with Eisner, eventually convincing him that the Alien shooting dark ride was simply not right for Disney Parks.
 Eisner relented and allowed the project to die.